R-bellH/ki_Geo_project/README.md

 **5\. or make it yourself**

 cd into the 'data_mining' directory and run the main.ipynb notebook to gather the data and train the model

+**6\. use the model**

+either run `npm run start` from the frontend-dashboard to start the development server on port 3000 or run workflow.py and give csv with formated coordinates and dates

 ## App Dashboard